 A Powerful BLUEPRINT for Soil Health

-This fall, Sound introduced BLUEPRINT™, an arbuscular mycorrhizal inoculant that works with plants to improve access to macronutrients, micronutrients and water.
-Sound’s research team spent years testing BLUEPRINT to ensure it’s easy to use and provides growers with consistent benefits.
+This fall, Sound introduced BLUEPRINT™, an arbuscular mycorrhizal inoculant that works with plants to improve soil health through access to macronutrients, micronutrients and water.
+Sound’s research team spent years testing BLUEPRINT to ensure it’s easy to use and provides plant growers with consistent benefits to soil health.
+Read on to learn more on the importance of soil health and how Sound works to optimize your plant growth.

 Written by Rachel Sim, with expertise provided by Anne Kakourdis, Research Scientist, and Calvin Murphy, Technical Agronomist.